nepfaff/robot_payload_id/README.md

 `scripts/process_joint_data.py` script or by passing the parameters as arguments to `scripts/solve_inertial_param_sdp.py` with the `--process_joint_data` flag.

+After filtering, one might want to increase the data amount by combining the data from multiple excitation trajectories.
+This can be achieved using `scripts/concatenate_joint_data.py`.

 ## SDP System ID

 Generates data, constructs the data matrix and solves the SDP using posidefinite